agrawalprash/traceable-mixnets/README.md

 *Additional notes:*

+* In the honest-but-curious (HBC) case, the mix-servers do not need to perform any steps related to verification of signatures, or proving or verifying correctness of shuffles, knowledge of correct blinding factors and correctness of threshold decryption.
+The reported HBC numbers can be obtained by appropriately skipping these steps from the generated report.
 * We do not report sender costs to create ciphertexts and mixnet costs to check them because these steps do not affect runtime query performance and can be executed as and when individual senders send their data.
 However, this information is available under the `input preparation` and `checking inputs` sections of the output.
-* We also do not implement distributed key generation during $\mathsf{Keygen}$ because this is a one-time setup step that can be executed by the mix-servers ahead of time and does not affect runtime query performance (see Section 6.1).
+* We also do not implement distributed key generation during $\mathsf{Keygen}$ because this is a one-time setup step that can be executed by the mix-servers ahead of time and does not affect runtime query performance.
 For the same reason, we do not report preprocessing time, but this information is available under the `preprocessing` section of the output.
 * In our implementation, we run the steps executed by each mix-server sequentially one after the other.
-Thus, although the total runtime of our experiment incurs the per-mix-server cost 4 times, in a real deployment, most of the bulky steps like proofs of shuffle, homomorphic blinding, threshold decryption, and the DPKs of stage 2 would be executed by each mix-server in parallel and therefore per-mix-server times capture real-world latencies more accurately (see Section 6.1).
+Thus, although the total runtime of our experiment incurs the per-mix-server cost 4 times, in a real deployment, most of the bulky steps like proofs of shuffle, homomorphic blinding, threshold decryption, and the DPKs of stage 2 would be executed by each mix-server in parallel and therefore per-mix-server times capture real-world latencies more accurately.
 The only sequential operation is re-encryption, whose time is a miniscule (~0.01) fraction of the time taken in these other steps (see entries `mixing -> mixer X: re-encryption time`, `forward set membership -> mixer X: reencrypting encrypted BB signatures time` and `reverse set membership -> mixer X: reencrypting encrypted BBS+ signatures time`).
 * Although the verification times in our proofs are more than the very competitive verification times in zkSNARKs (see experiment 2), they are still a miniscule (<0.03) fraction of the zkSNARK prover times and thus our approach still offers drastic savings in overall latencies.
 * We used the [BN254 elliptic curve](https://hackmd.io/@jpw/bn254) in our experiments.
 Since [recent attacks](https://eprint.iacr.org/2015/1027.pdf) have reduced the security of this curve to around 100-110 bits (as per [this](https://github.com/zcash/zcash/issues/2502) and [this](https://hackmd.io/@jpw/bn254) report), a popular secure alternative [providing an adequate 117-120 bit security is BLS12-381](https://hackmd.io/@benjaminion/bls12-381).
 However, our chosen [Charm cryptographic library](https://github.com/JHUISI/charm) does not support this curve.
 Nevertheless, given the extensive performance comparison between BN254 and BLS12-381 done [here](https://hackmd.io/@gnark/eccbench) and given that elliptic curve operations get involved only in our DPKs of stage 2, we expect that the performance impact of switching to BLS12-381 would be within 2x for these DPKs and thus ~1.3x for our overall per-prover times.

 #### Experiment 2: Running zkSNARK-based single-prover set membership and reverse set membership proofs

 *Experiment description:* The goal of this experiment is to estimate the performance of a set membership and reverse set membership proof using a Merkle accumulator-based zkSNARK.
 This is a single-prover proof, but the rationale for running this experiment is to indirectly estimate the performance of a collaborative zkSNARK by doubling the prover time in the single-prover zkSNARK.
-Towards this end, we created a set membership zkSNARK for statement $\rho_{SM-Acc}$ (see Section 1.2.3B) by creating a Merkle tree for the set of plaintexts and a reverse set membership zkSNARK for statement $\rho_{RSM-Acc}$ by creating a Merkle tree for the set of ciphertexts (commitments).
+Towards this end, we created a set membership zkSNARK for statement $\rho_{SM-Acc}$ (see Section 1.2.4) by creating a Merkle tree for the set of plaintexts and a reverse set membership zkSNARK for statement $\rho_{RSM-Acc}$ by creating a Merkle tree for the set of ciphertexts (commitments).
 The latter requires proving arithmetic relationships about elements in the commitment space, for which we used the Baby Jubjub curve.
 The hash function for the Merkle tree was chosen as the Poseidon hash function, which is specially optimised for use in zkSNARKs.
 The experiment runs set membership proof for a single ciphertext against a set of $10000$ plaintexts and reverse set membership proof for a single plaintext against a set of $10000$ ciphertexts.
 All our zkSNARKs are created using the [ZoKrates toolchain](https://zokrates.github.io/) and the [Groth16 proof system](https://eprint.iacr.org/2016/260).

 *Running the experiment:*
 ```bash